§1104. Duties and powers of the secretary; rules and regulations; permits

 waste.
 It shall be a violation of this Chapter for any operator to refuse to attach or install a

-in any way to tamper with the monitors so as to produce a false or inaccurate reading.
+way to tamper with the monitors so as to produce a false or inaccurate reading.

 (11) Regulate by rules, the drilling, casing, cementing, injection interval, monitoring,